-The Mining Leases (MLs) were issued in 1993, 1994, 1995 and 2001.
 The key MLs for the Peak Hill Gold Mine were issued to Alkane by the Minister for Mineral Resources in 1993 (see Plan 1C).
 As additional resources were identified through exploration drilling, additional MLs were granted to form a contiguous area for mining and gold processing for the purpose of this document the area covered by MLs is referred to as the "Mine Site".
 Freehold agricultural land (now Lot 81 in DP 12155789) was purchased to accommodate the mine infrastructure